 - Native integrations with popular platforms and applications from vendors such as Amazon, Microsoft, Oracle, IBM, and SAP.

 - API adapters to provide extensibility to virtually any service, application, or server.
-Automation solutions can ingest APIs enabling users to create reusable jobs that can be seamlessly integrated into any automated, end-to-end workflow.

 - Custom scripts are rarely 100% avoidable.
 Automation solutions that are script-language independent make it possible for IT to integrate any script into end-to-end workflows.